reiniervlinschoten/castoredc_api/README.md

 * R (using Feather)

 ### Import
-Import currently only supports .xlsx files with limited configuration.
+Import currently only supports .xlsx files with some configuration.
 See for more information below.

 ## Getting Started